Further information about the current restriction levels and next steps can be found on the Department of Health and Human Services website.

 An automatic three-month extension has been applied to all current acquittals where a project is now complete.

 The world has changed dramatically, and rapidly, since we undertook consultation last year for Victoria’s next creative industries strategy.
-Right now, we are focused on assessing the impacts of coronavirus and ensuring that Victorian creative institutions, organisations, events and individuals are supported.
+Right now, we are focused on assessing the impacts of coronavirus (COVID-19) and ensuring that Victorian creative institutions, organisations, events and individuals are supported.

 The Creative State strategy will be reconsidered in light of the impacts of the current crisis.